google/crosvm/CONTRIBUTING.md

 - Prefer mechanism to policy.
 - Use existing protocols when they are adequate, such as virtio.
 - Prefer security over code re-use and speed of development.
-- Only the version of Rust in use by the Chrome OS toolchain is supported.
+- Only the version of Rust in use by the ChromeOS toolchain is supported.
 This is ordinarily the stable version of Rust, but can be behind a version for a few weeks.
 - Avoid distribution specific code.